Talks & Field Trips Schedule 2023

 Pets are not allowed as they complicate our insurance coverage.

-Please note: all VanPS members are bound by our Code of Ethics and the BCPA Policy on Fossil Collecting.
+All VanPS members are bound by our Code of Ethics and the BCPA fossil collecting policies.

 A reminder to VanPS and BCPA members that all paleo finds should be collected and catalogued appropriately, and that all finds of scientific interest should be brought forward and offered to the professionals working in the area.
 Please keep accurate records so that data is not lost to science because of an oversight